tarafdar/galapagos/README.md

 - Alphadata 8v3
 - Fidus Sidewinder (also has a hardened ARM CPU)

 Boards without the hardened ARM are connected with an X86 CPU via PCIe.
-Boards with the hardened ARM core are not connected to an X86 CPU.

 ## Hypervisor Layer